-The Mexican worker Dani Ramos is hunted down by the indestructible terminator from the future REV-9 that kills her father and brother and is protected by the enhanced soldier also from the future Grace.
-They flee from the unstoppable terminator and out of the blue Sarah Connor helps them on the road.
-They head to Laredo, Texas, where Grace has the coordinates of a possible support and they meet the T-800 that killed John Connor and is living in an isolated with his family composed by a wife and a son for a long time.
+A young female Mexican worker, Dani Ramos, is hunted down by a virtually indestructible terminator from the future called a REV-9.
+However, she is protected by an enhanced human named Grace who is also from the future.
+They flee from the unstoppable terminator and, out of the blue, Sarah Connor helps them on the road.
+All three head to Laredo, Texas, where Grace has the coordinates of a possible support and where they meet a T-800 who is living in an isolated location with his family.
 The group teams up to try to destroy the REV-9.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 This is the first Terminator film to be given an R (Restricted) rating in New Zealand.
 All the previous 5 films in the series were rated M (Mature).
 In New Zealand, this film is rated R13 (Restricted to 13 years and over).
 See more »

 Hitting a plane with another airplane will nearly always causes both to come apart in mid-air.
 The C-5 would have been falling in pieces , not remaining intact.
 See more »

 It's like a giant strobe light burning right through my eyes.
 Somehow I can still see.
 Children look like burnt paper... black... not moving.
 And then the blast wave hits them.
 And then they fly apart like leaves.

 Dreams of the end of the world are very common.

 It's not a dream, you moron.
 It's real.
 I know the date it happens.